 Our full and partial dentures are custom-made using quality materials that look natural and are durable.
-Our professional Grand Rapids dentists will ensure that they are the right shape, color and size for a natural look and that the bite is correct so that you can talk and eat properly.
+Our professional Grand Rapids dentist will ensure that they are the right shape, color and size for a natural look and that the bite is correct so that you can talk and eat properly.
 Aligning the dentures correctly will also give you a more attractive look and prevent premature wrinkles around the lips or at the corners of the mouth.

-Our denture dentists may recommend the use of full dental implants to stabilize your dentures.
+Our denture dentist may recommend the use of full dental implants to stabilize your dentures.
 This has the added benefit of deterring bone loss, which can cause eventual difficulties with wearing dentures, jaw problems and even change the appearance of your face, giving it a sunken look.

 Our dental professionals are experts in crafting and placing dentures and implants, and will ensure that your implants secure your dentures to create the most natural fit and feel possible.

 - Complete: These replace all the teeth, while a partial denture fills in the spaces created by missing teeth and prevents other teeth from changing position.
 You can have them on your upper or lower jaw or both.